Wonderfall/wonderfall.github.io/content/posts/openssh-fido2.md

 ## That's cool, right?
 If you don't have a security key, you can buy one from [YubiKey](https://www.yubico.com/fr/store/) (I'm very happy with my 5C NFC by the way), [Nitrokey](https://www.nitrokey.com/), [SoloKeys](https://solokeys.com/) or [OnlyKey](https://onlykey.io/) (to name a few).
 If you have an Android device with a hardware security module (HSM), such as the Google Pixels equipped with Titan M (Pixel 3+), you could even use them as bluetooth security keys.

+*No reason to miss out on the party if you can afford it!*